 When technology is being actively taken up en-mass by consumers, it is time to standardize it.
 The whole world of technical products needs to be classified to prevent chaos.
 However, even now, there is a lack of a clear system due to a redundant number of standards and the involvement of different organizations in the same field.
 All this makes the choice for the correct IoT structure tough.

-In case of Internet of Things, the use of standards becomes an important factor for dealing with large state and commercial customers.
+In the case of the Internet of Things, the use of standards becomes an important factor for dealing with large state and commercial customers.

 IEEE and ISO/IEC